microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 # 2023/10/10

-## 6. DAX measures and Visualizations (Production)
+## <a name="chapter6"></a>6.
+DAX measures and Visualizations (Production)

 ### Create and design Power BI report on top of POC version.

 In the previous session, I diligently verified the functionality of the data model to ensure its accuracy in displaying the relevant information.
 In this current session, I am poised to elevate the presentation of valuable insights by employing various visualization techniques.
 These include not only the table and card visualizations but also more dynamic and informative options such as bar charts, column charts, and others.

 The line chart, while typically a powerful tool for illustrating trends over time, may not be suitable for this report due to the absence of date/time dimensions in the dataset.

-The first objective is to ascertain the cumulative number of games won, lost, or drawn by both white and black players.
+(1) The first objective is to ascertain the cumulative number of games won, lost, or drawn by both white and black players.
 To convey this information in a more intuitive manner, I have opted to employ a bar chart.
 To enhance the clarity of this visualization, I have incorporated the win count and percentage within labels attached to each bar.
 This is accomplished through the utilization of the Custom Label feature, complemented by the creation of DAX measures as outlined below:

 ![win count by winner bar chart](/5-Power%20BI/assets/Win%20count%20by%20winner%20bar%20chart.jpg)